 Once a creditor has obtained a judgment against a debtor, its job is to collect the money due.
-One of the methods of collecting the money is to garnish the person’s bank account.
+One of the methods of collecting money is to garnish the person’s bank account.
 Once the bank account is frozen, creditors have little motivation to work out any payment plans with the debtor.
-Many of my clients come to my office after a creditor has placed a ze on their bank account.
-If they see me immediately after the notice of the garnishment, there are certain procedures I can take to possibly release the funds.
-However, they must come as quickly as possible, because in Maryland, after 30 days the bank will be required to turn over the money in the account to the creditor.
+Many of our clients come to us after a creditor has placed a freeze on their bank account.
+If they see a lawyer immediately after the notice of the garnishment, there are certain steps a lawyer can take to possibly release the funds.
+However, they must come as quickly as possible because in Maryland, after 30 days the bank will be required to turn over the money in the account to the creditor.

 If the funds have already been turned over to the creditor, you may still be able to recoup some or all of the money by filing a bankruptcy case within 90 days of the garnishment.
-The money garnished maybe considered a preference by the bankruptcy court and the creditor may be ordered to return the funds to the debtor or the bankruptcy estate.
-Unzing the account may only be the first step in dealing with a person’s financial situation.
-I suggest you call the Law Offices of Laura Margulies & Associates, LLC so that we can evaluate the state of your financial affairs.
+The money garnished may be considered a preference by the bankruptcy court and the creditor may be ordered to return the funds to the debtor or the bankruptcy estate.
+Unfreezing the account may only be the first step in dealing with a person’s financial situation.
+Contact Morris Margulies so that we can evaluate the state of your financial affairs.